 Admission to teacher education is dependent upon Application for Admission made in the Education Department and meeting the criteria listed below.
-Until official acceptance, students may apply to be pre-majors in Elementary Education or in their secondary discipline.
+Until official acceptance, students may apply to be pre-majors in Elementary Education, early childhood education or in their secondary discipline.